jasonhoi/ts-nodestart/README.md

 # ts-nodestart

-Demo for a Node project using Typescript, also setup for  ES2020 module import.
+Sample Node project using Typescript, also setup for  ES2020 module import.